|

 "people" smell off of him.
 We're pretty sure

-the little one made it, 'cause (unless there is another
+the little one made it, 'cause (unless there was another

 young buck around with a scar on his right rear where the